datawire/deployd/README.md

 ### Prerequisites

-1. An [Amazon Web Services ("AWS")](https://aws.amazon.com/) account and active AWS API credentials to use Deployd.
+1. An [Amazon Web Services ("AWS")](https://aws.amazon.com/) account and active AWS API credentials to use microDeploy.
 2. [Minikube](https://github.com/kubernetes/minikube) is installed and works locally.

 ### Deploying Locally

-Deployd can be run locally for testing and experimentation!
+microDeploy can be run locally for testing and experimentation!

 #### Start Minikube